jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

 =======

-This is code for implementing the Random Intercept Cross Lagged Panel Model proposed by Hamaker et al (Hamaker, Kuiper, and P 2015).
+This is code for implementing the Random Intercept Cross Lagged Panel Model proposed by Hamaker et al (Hamaker, Kuiper, and Grasman 2015).

 The model looks like this: